-Remember that is just to see Kilimanjaro in the distance.
+Remember that it is just to see Kilimanjaro in the distance.
 If you are going to do that, it might be worth visiting Kilimanjaro National Park, at 128km from Arusha.

 With lots of superhubs National parks, cultural background, nature, and wildlife, attracting a large number of tourists each year.
 Also Arusha the gateway to a Safari in Tanzania offers Unique Tanzanian Trips for hiking, treks tours holidays in the Exciting nature of wild in Tanzania safari.

 How to Get Tanzania?